Framed In Tatnuck has been in business in the Tatnuck Square area since 2002. Our name comes from being located in Tatnuck Square, Worcester, MA.

 Cliff Wilson, MCPF®

-Cliff Wilson, MCPF® is one of three Master Certified Picture Framers® in New England, and one of fewer than 70 in the world.
+Cliff Wilson, MCPF® is one of only a few Master Certified Picture Framers® in New England, and one of fewer than 70 in the world.

 Cliff is the Past President, and current Treasurer, of the New England Professional Picture Framer’s Association.
 He also served an elected term as a Director on the International Board of the Professional Picture Framer’s Association.
 Cliff has been an instructor at the national convention and is available for talks on framing and/or preservation framing techniques.